amonbenson/goat/README.md

 There are the parameters of the granular engine (orange) and three kinds of modulators, 4 LFOs (green), 3 random number generators with normal distribution and pitch detector.
 Every parameter with a slider can be controlled and modulated.
-For modulation klick first on the button next to the modulator name and second on the vertical slider next to parameter which shall be modulated.
+For modulation click first on the button next to the modulator name and second on the vertical slider next to parameter which shall be modulated.
 The modulator is now attached to the parameter.
 The amount of modulation can be set with the vertical slider.
 The resulting value for the parameter is given by: